Existence of expanders of the harmonic map flow: Introduction

 In the case of the target manifold being a round sphere another approximation of the harmonic map flow was introduced by Chen \cite{Chen-Har-Map}.
 In our setting, it is given by the homogeneous Ginzburg-Landau flow with parameter $K>0$

 The reason why we introduce the factor $t^{-1}$ in front of the term $K(1-|u|^2)u$ is to make the Ginzburg-Landau flow invariant under the same scaling (\ref{scal-1}) and (\ref{resc-cond}) as the harmonic map flow.
 Despite its physical relevance, the homogeneous Ginzburg-Landau flow does not seem to give a precise estimate on the singular set of the limiting harmonic map as was noticed by Chen and Struwe.
 This is essentially due to the lack of a good Bochner formula which in turn is caused by the difficulty of controlling the vanishing set of an expanding solution a priori.
-Still, with the same methods one gets the following result: \begin{theo} Let $u_0:\mathbb{R}^n\rightarrow \mathbb{S}^{m-1}\subset \R^m$ be a $0$-homogeneous map in $C^3_{loc}(\R^n\setminus\{0\})$, $n\geq 3$, homotopically trivial.
-Then for any $K>0$, there exists a smooth Homogeneous Ginzburg-Landau expander $u_K$ coming out of $u_0$:
+Still, with the same methods one gets the following result: \begin{theo} Let $u_0:\mathbb{R}^n\rightarrow \mathbb{S}^{m-1}\subset \R^m$ be a $0$-homogeneous map in $C^3_{loc}(\R^n\setminus\{0\})$, $n\geq 3$, such that its restriction to the sphere $\mathbb{S}^{n-1}$ is homotopically trivial.
+Then for any $K>0$, there exists a smooth Homogeneous Ginzburg-Landau expanding solution $u_K$ coming out of $u_0$:

 Moreover, if denotes the pointwise energy associated to the solution $u_K$ then:

 where $\lim_{t\rightarrow 0}C\left(n,m,\|\nabla u_0\|_{L^2_{loc}(\R^n)},t\right)=\lim_{t\rightarrow 0}C(n,m,t)=1$.

 In particular, $u_K(t)$ converges strongly to $u_0$ as $t$ goes to $0$ in $H^1_{loc}(\R^n)$.